 Home > Syllabus

 The Web is indispensable to the lives of most people today.
-Whether it’s access to news, banking, schoolwork, or friends, few of us can imagine (or particularly would want to imagine) what the world would look like if the Web suddenly disappeared tomorrow.
-With the explosion of sites such as Facebook, Instagram, and SquareSpace, web publishing is now easily within the reach of almost anyone with a little patience and some basic computer skills.
+From news and banking to schoolwork and friendships, it is difficult to imagine what our world would look like if the Web suddenly disappeared.
+With the rise of powerful platforms, web publishing is now easily within the reach of almost anyone with patience and basic computer skills.
+But what makes this powerful tool possible, and how are we called to use it?

 The textbook used in this class is